tle16694/Osmo-GPS-Controller-Demo/docs/Q&A.md

-# Q&A
+# FAQ

-This document is intended to address some common questions and answers.
-Before reading it, please ensure you have thoroughly and carefully reviewed all other relevant documentation.
+This document aims to address common questions that may arise during the development process.

-[Project README Documentation](../README.md): Introduces the background and structure of the entire open-source project.

-[Protocol Parsing Documentation](docs/protocol.md): Quickly understand the basic structure of the DJI R SDK protocol.

-[DATA Segment Documentation](./protocol_data_segment.md): Detailed explanation of the various commands and functions supported by the camera.

-[Data Layer Documentation](docs/data_layer.md): Design principles and implementation details of the data relay layer, provided for developer reference.

-[Add Camera Sleep Feature Example Documentation](docs/add_camera_sleep_feature_example.md): Demonstrates how to quickly add a new control feature to the remote controller.

-Note: This demo code is for reference only.
-If you encounter any bugs, please submit a detailed issue including videos or photos of the reproduction process, output logs, and reproduction steps.
-We will address the issue as soon as possible.
-Contributions via PRs are also welcome for fixes and improvements.
+Note: The Demo code is for reference only.
+If you encounter a bug, please submit an issue with a video or photo of the reproduction process, the output logs, and detailed reproduction steps.
+We will address it as soon as possible.
+Contributions via PRs are also welcome to help with fixes and optimizations.

 ## 1. Characteristic Values for Communication Between Remote Controller and Camera